'Monday Night Football' predictions, odds, best bets: Buccaneers vs. Lions picks from expert on 34-20 run

 SportsLine expert R.J.
 White has revealed his picks for Tampa Bay vs. Detroit in the Week 7 NFL matchup on 'Monday Night Football'

 Two of the NFC's best teams collide on 'Monday Night Football' when the Tampa Bay Buccaneers take on the Detroit Lions.
 Tampa Bay is coming off a 30-19 win over the San Francisco 49ers last week, while Detroit dropped a 30-17 decision to the Kansas City Chiefs.
 The Buccaneers (5-1), who lead the NFC South, are 3-0 on the road this year.
 The Lions (4-2), who are second in the NFC North, are 2-0 on their home field in 2025.
-Running back Bucky Irving (foot) and receiver Chris Godwin (fibula) are out for Tampa Bay, while receivers Emeka Egbuka (hamstring) and Mike Evans (hamstring) and linebacker Lavonte David (knee/rib) are all questionable.
+Running back Bucky Irving (foot) and receiver Chris Godwin (fibula) are out for Tampa Bay, while receivers Emeka Egbuka (hamstring) and Mike Evans (hamstring) are both active for Tampa Bay after being listed as quesstionable.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: